 Mothers Day.
 A day where your husband makes you breakfast in bed, your kids shower you with homemade cards and you post on Facebook how perfect your life is.

 Except for when it isn’t perfect.
-This is for the moms celebrating an imperfect holiday.
+This is for all of the moms celebrating an imperfect holiday.

-This is for the single moms who had to get up and make their own breakfast, and who may not have gotten a present today.
+This is for the single moms who had to get up.
+And who make their own breakfast, and who may not have gotten a present today.

 This is for the motherless moms, who are struggling to celebrate with their own children while grieving the loss of their mother.